MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/difference-between-call-analytics-and-call-quality-dashboard.md

 > Helpdesk agent permissions and network topology upload will be available in the new admin portal in the coming months.
 In the meantime, you can continue to use  https://adminportal.services.skypeforbusiness.com for Tier 1 and Tier 2 helpdesk access.

 Call Analytics shows detailed information about the devices, networks, and connectivity related to the specific calls and meetings for each user in a Microsoft Teams or Skype for Business account.
-If you're an Office 365 admin, you can use Call Analytics to troubleshoot call quality and connection problems in Microsoft Teams and Skype for Business.
+Why did user Amos Marble have a poor call this afternoon?
+Using Call Analytics, an Office 365 admin or trained helpdesk agent can investigate the device, network, connectivity, and other factors related to Amos's call to troubleshoot call quality and connection problems in Microsoft Teams and Skype for Business.

 To see this information for a user in the Microsoft Teams admin center, click the **Call History** tab for that user in the user detail page, showing all the calls and meetings that user has participated in for the last 30 days.